If you love creating new things, working with your hands and problem-solving, welding could be the right career path for you.

 These welders can work in a variety of industries, including construction, oil rigging or at power plants.
 This role is physically demanding and requires attention to detail, precise work and the ability to work in a confined area.
 Due to the nature of the material these types of welders work with, they must follow extensive safety measures.

-5. Aerospace Welder
+5. Aerospace welder

 This is one of the most advanced careers in welding.
 Aerospace welders help assemble and repair aircraft and spacecraft bodies and engines.
-These welders work with a number of materials, including steel, copper, aluminum, titanium, superalloys and more.
+These welders work with a variety of materials, including steel, copper, aluminum, titanium, superalloys and more.
 Aerospace welding requires precise and clean welds that meet strict safety standards.

-6. Welding Machine Operator
+6. Welding machine operator

 Welding machine operators use and tend to welding machines that bond components together.